 Organisations which process personal data must take appropriate measures against unauthorised or unlawful processing and against accidental loss, destruction of or damage to personal data.
 In December 2014 the Full Council approved a policy and procedure which the Council and its staff will follow in the case of a breach of data security.
 The Information Governance Manager keeps a log of any incidents.

-6. What rights do I have under the Act?
+What rights do I have under the legislation?

-The Act gives you a number of rights.
+The legislation gives you a number of rights.

 An individual is known as a Data Subject according to the Act.
-A request for information is called a Data Subject Access Request and the application form to use is below.
+A request for information is called a Data Subject Access Request and the application form and further information on making a subject access can be found here Subject access requests.
 You may if you wish, appoint someone else to apply on your behalf such as a parent/guardian or solicitor but require authorisation from you for this to happen.
 At the bottom of the form there is an area for them to sign.
 Please provide as much information as possible so that we can locate your information.
-The fee for a Data Subject Access request is £10.
-Cheques should be made payable to Surrey Heath Borough Council.

 Information Governance Manager